cosme12/cheatsheet-maker/README.md

 Examples
 --------

-Check ```https://github.com/cosme12/cheatsheet-maker/tree/master/sheetmaker/example``` for an example of what you can do with CheatSheet Maker.
+Check [/sheetmaker/example](/sheetmaker/example) for an example of what you can do with CheatSheet Maker.

+relative

 ![alt tag](https://raw.githubusercontent.com/cosme12/cheatsheet-maker/develop/sheetmaker/example/example.png)